merce-fra/reqkit/README.md

       ID001: Globally, it is always the case that if "x0000" holds, then "!x0001" holds for at least 20 time units
       ID002: Globally, it is always the case that if "x0002"  holds for at least 50 time units, then "x0000"  holds afterwards

     We already established that {ID000, ID001} alone is not inconsistent.
 Adding ID002 here means that we add a prefix with no error where x002 holds for 50 time units.
 However, because "holds afterwards" puts no time bound on the realization of the action phase, this is still consistent:

       ./reqkit -a rtc -f examples/sample6.req --algorithm ic3ia

     But vacuous since none of the requirements can be realized:

       ./reqkit -a vacuity -r "ID000" -f examples/sample6.req --algorithm ic3ia
       ./reqkit -a vacuity -r "ID001" -f examples/sample6.req --algorithm ic3ia
       ./reqkit -a vacuity -r "ID002" -f examples/sample6.req --algorithm ic3ia

-### Using the NuSMV engine
-The NuSMV engine always assumes delay-first and unit-time semantics:

-        ./reqkit -a rtc -f examples/sample1.req -e nusmv

-### LTL and CTL Model Checking
+- We now illustrate LTL and CTL model checking.
-Using ReqKit one can check whether all traces that do no violate a given requirement set satisfy a given LTL formula.

     Consider `sample4.req` above which was proved to be rt-consistent.
 It looks like `x0000` should imply `~x0001`.
 Let us check this.

             ./reqkit -a ltl -f examples/sample4.req --formula 'G(x0000 -> ~x0001)'
             ./reqkit -a ltl -f examples/sample4.req --algorithm ic3ia --formula 'G(x0000 -> ~x0001)'

     The first check returns unknown due to k-induction not being conclusive, but the second check succeeds.

     At this point we suspect that `x0000 & ~x0001` is always true.
 Is this the case?

             ./reqkit -a ltl -f examples/sample4.req --formula 'G(x0000 & ~x0001)'

     The tool generates a counterexample: in fact, both can be false, which does not violate any requirement.

     The LTL fragment to be used with the Pono-RT engine is restricted to the safety case.
 The tool will reject formulas that are outside of this fragment.

     However, the NuSMV engine works with all LTL and CTL formulas.
 The following formulas hold on the flashing light example:

-        ./reqkit -a ltl --formula 'G(on -> F (!on))' -e nusmv -f examples/sup/flashing.py
+            ./reqkit -a ltl --formula 'G(on -> F (!on))' -e nusmv -f examples/flashing1.py
-        ./reqkit -a ltl --formula 'G((!on & (G blink)) -> F(on))' -e nusmv -f examples/sup/flashing.py
+            ./reqkit -a ltl --formula 'G((!on & (G blink)) -> F(on))' -e nusmv -f examples/flashing1.py
-        ./reqkit -a ctl --formula 'AG(blink -> EX (!blink))' -e nusmv -f examples/sup/flashing.py
+            ./reqkit -a ctl --formula 'AG(blink -> EX (!blink))' -e nusmv -f examples/flashing1.py
-        ./reqkit -a ctl --formula 'AG(blink -> EX (blink))' -e nusmv -f examples/sup/flashing.py
+            ./reqkit -a ctl --formula 'AG(blink -> EX (blink))' -e nusmv -f examples/flashing1.py

     And for example the following does not

-        ./reqkit -a ltl --formula 'G(on -> X on)' -e nusmv -f examples/sup/flashing.py
+            ./reqkit -a ltl --formula 'G(on -> X on)' -e nusmv -f examples/flashing1.py

 ### Repair
 The repair analysis attempts to automatically repair rt-inconsistent requirement sets.